ialbert/biostar-central/README.md

 # The Biostar Engine

-## Scripts on the web
+## Scripts on the Web

 [python]: https://www.python.org/
 [django]: https://www.djangoproject.com/

 The Biostar Engine is a [Python][python] and [Django][django] based scientific data analysis oriented application server that can execute scripts over the web while providing a graphical user interface for selecting the parameters of these scripts.

-The scripts that the software executes may written in `bash`, may be a `Makefile`, `R` commands just about any code that could be executed from command line.
+The script that the software executes may be written in `bash`, may be a `Makefile`, may be `R` commands in a file or just about any code that could be executed from command line.

 We call the scripts that the engine can execute *recipes*.
-Recipes with bioinformatics orientation are maintained separately in the [biostar-recipes][recipes] repository.
+Recipes with bioinformatics focus are maintained separately in the [biostar-recipes][recipes] repository.

-The Biostar Engine is able to:
+In summary the Biostar Engine is able to:

 1. Generate a graphical user interface for the script
 2. Store the input data and the results of running the script